Felipe Camaño

-Luis Felipe Ignacio Camaño (born 21 August 1991) is a Chilean politician who serves as deputy.
+Luis Felipe Ignacio Camaño Cárdenas (born 21 August 1991) is a Chilean politician who serves as deputy.

 Biography

 He completed his primary and secondary education at Cholguán School in the Yungay district.
 He later earned a degree in Architecture from the San Sebastián University, Concepción, in 2017.

 Camaño began his public career as a leader of the Yungay Tourism Association.
-In 2020, he became the first president of the Yungay Chamber of Tourism, Culture, Development and Recycling, a position he resigned from on November 20, 2021.
+In 2020, he became the first president of the Yungay Chamber of Tourism, Culture, Development and Recycling, a position he resigned from on 20 November 2021.

 Political career

 In 2021 he ran as a candidate for deputy for District 19 with the support of the Christian Democratic Party and the electoral list called New Social Pact.

 Camaño was elected with 8.127 votes, corresponding to 4.83% of the total valid votes cast.